-1. Present Program is not effective in eliminating organic waste from entering waterways.
+Present Program is not effective in eliminating organic waste from entering waterways.
 Test results show water quality getting worse, officially FDEP impaired or N in 2017.
 Test locations are worst for N in middle of the island per Turrel Hall Report.

-2. Present filters require changing 4X a year (Marco Does it 1X) and even at once a year, don't seem to be cost effective if it costs \$66 to capture a pound of organic material.
+Present filters require changing 4X a year (Marco Does it 1X) and even at once a year, don't seem to be cost effective if it costs \$66 to capture a pound of organic material.

-3. Suntree Filters are not cost effective.
-Need to abandon use and reallocate resources to alternative investments that can be measurable .
+Suntree Filters are not cost effective.
+Need to abandon use and reallocate resources to where justified.